How To Set Up Events And Key Events In Google Analytics 4

 Matching Conditions:

-Select “Page_location” from the dropdown of parameter.
+Select “Page_View” from the dropdown.

-Set the condition to “contains”
+Set the condition to “URL contains”

 What we are doing here is just letting GA4 know that our contact_page_visit event should be recorded if some visits the page_location of the contact form.